 So what happened when we tested Agile Scrum on our projects?

-Well the first piece of alternative thinking was to suggest that workplace buildings can be so much more than four walls and a roof.
+We will get to the detail of that later but the first piece of alternative better thinking was to suggest that workplace buildings can be so much more than four walls and a roof.

 They could, no should, be places that positively and purposefully connect business culture to people and place.
 We believe buildings as workplace settings possess the immense and largely untapped potential to support our client's business behaviours in favour of vastly improved performance and productivity for them.
 Yet few of them do.